LizGoro90/db-tour/tutorials/queries/01/README.md

 }
 ```

-Use the `db` field tag to tell upper-db which database columns
+The `db` field tag will then be required so upper-db can identify the columns
-correspond to specific struct fields:
+mapped to the struct:

 ```go
 type Book struct {